Wednesday, August 23, 2017

 included our enemies, dirt & grime came

-down, settled on our backs.
+down, settled on our reps.
 Now, I blame

 a sense of excess which was just the Aughts;